Miracle and tragedy as baby born under the rubble in Syria

 In the Syrian city of Hama, Abdallah al Dahan said funerals of several families who perished were taking place on Tuesday.

-“It’s a terrifying scene in every sense,” said Dahan, contacted by phone.
+“It’s a terrifying scene in every sense,” said Mr Dahan, contacted by phone.

 “In my whole life I haven’t seen anything like this, despite everything that has happened to us,” he added.
 Mosques had opened their doors to families whose homes were damaged.